Theater in Ukraine: 17th to 19th Centuries

+In 1882 in the city of Yelisavetgrad were founded Theatre of Coryphaei.

 20th Century

 Mykola Sadovsky established the first resident theater in Kyiv in 1907.
 Soon after Ukrainian statehood in 1918 the State Drama Theater was created.

 The "Young Theater" (later the theater "Berezil") was created in Kyiv by Les Kurbas and Hnat Yura.
 Les Kurbas (who worked as a director, actor, dramaturge and interpreter of world literature) brought the works of William Shakespeare, Henrik Ibsen, Gerhart Hauptmann, Friedrich Schiller and Molière to the Ukrainian stage.
 With the creation of Berezil theater its stage became a sort of experimental ground.
 Berezil introduced for the first time the plays of renowned Ukrainian writers and dramaturges Mykola Kulish and Volodymyr Vynnychenko.
 Les Kurbas was repressed during the Stalinist period but is now viewed as a very important source of inspiration for contemporary Ukrainian artists.

 While the Young Theater was promoting Avant-garde Theater, The State Drama Theater continued traditions of realism.
 Ivan Kotlyarevsky, who headed the Poltava Theater, was viewed as a founder of classical Ukrainian drama while Hryhoriy Kvitka-Osnovyanenko plays also found widespread acclaim.